expo/expo/docs/pages/versions/unversioned/sdk/auth-session.md

 const [request, response, promptAsync] = useAuthRequest( {
     clientId: 'CLIENT_ID',
+    scopes: ['openid', 'profile'],
+    // For usage in managed apps using the proxy
+    redirectUri: makeRedirectUri({
       // For usage in bare and standalone
-    redirectUri: 'com.okta.<OKTA_DOMAIN>:/callback',
+      native: 'com.okta.<OKTA_DOMAIN>:/callback',
-    // For usage in managed apps using the proxy
-    redirectUri: AuthSession.getRedirectUrl(),
-    scopes: ['openid', 'profile'],
+      useProxy,
+    }),
   },
   discovery
 );